g-hodge/g-hodge/README.md

 ## What work experience do I have?
-- Strategy at IGS Energy ⚡️
+- Strategy Intern at IGS Energy ⚡️
-- Community Research at The Columbus Foundation 📝
+- Research Fellow at The Columbus Foundation 📝

 ## Want to connect?
 [<img src="https://github.com/user-attachments/assets/b67dd04f-b742-40b9-9bf2-a25536133991" alt="LinkedIn" width="85">](https://www.linkedin.com/in/gavin-hodge/)